Skip to main content

 How Impressive Are Summer Programs?

+Extracurricular activities are an important part of the admissions process.
+Admissions officers want to see students exploring their passions outside of the classroom, and summer programs are one way to do that.
 That said, not all summer programs are equivalent in the eyes of colleges.
 Some are highly prestigious and selective, while others are less so.
 The more selective and impressive an internship, the more weight it will carry with admissions offices.

-According to the four tiers of extracurricular activities, Tier 1 indicates the rarest and most exceptional extracurriculars while Tier 4 represents those that are the most common.
+According to the four tiers of extracurricular activities, Tier 1 indicates the rarest and most exceptional extracurriculars, while Tier 4 represents those that are the most common.
 The standard summer program is usually considered a Tier 3-4 activity, although there are some particularly impressive programs that are more prestigious and considered Tier 1-2 activities.

-CollegeVine’s free chancing engine can help you determine how your extracurricular activities —along with additional factors like grades and test scores—affect your chances of admission to colleges across the country.
+CollegeVine’s free chancing engine can help you determine how your extracurricular activities—along with additional factors like grades and test scores—affect your chances of admission to colleges across the country.
 Plus, you’ll receive tips on how to improve your profile!

 Short Bio